xinzhan/core-services.en/help/interface/admin-getting-started/getting-started-experience-cloud.md

 # Sign in and manage your profile settings

-Signing in to the Experience Cloud (rather than signing into a single solution) enables single sign-on to all the solutions and core services that you own.
+Signing in to the Experience Cloud (rather than signing into a single solution) enables single sign-on to all the solutions and services that you own.
 Learn how to sign in to the Experience Cloud, manage passwords and notifications, and specify a default landing page.

 <!-- t_sign_in.xml -->